One Step is Enough: Multi-Agent Reinforcement Learning based on One-Step Policy Optimization for Order Dispatch on Ride-Sharing Platforms: Introduction

-To address this problem, we propose two multi-agent policy optimization methods that do not require estimating Q-values or V-values.
-First, we adapt Group Relative Policy Optimization (GRPO) \cite{GRPO} for the ride-sharing task, replacing the V-value baseline in Proximal Policy Optimization (PPO) \cite{PPO} with the group average reward.
-This modification significantly reduces the computational resources required for training and minimizes bias by eliminating neural network estimation errors associated with V-values and Q-values.
-Furthermore, inspired by the baseline replacement strategy in GRPO, we introduce a more efficient method called One-Step Policy Optimization (OSPO), which can be trained using only one-step rewards by leveraging the homogeneous characteristics of agents in the ride-sharing task.
-Both methods are validated through case studies using real-world ride-hailing data and demonstrate superior performance compared to state-of-the-art approaches.
-The main contributions of this paper are summarized as follows: \begin{itemize}[left=0pt] \item We introduce a novel ride-sharing framework based on GRPO.
-By replacing the baseline in PPO with group average reward, our method eliminates the need to estimate V-values.
-It successfully improves training performance and stability by removing the influence of estimation bias.
-To the best of our knowledge, this is the first successful application of GRPO in a non-LLM and MARL context, specifically in ride-sharing platforms.
+To address this problem, we propose two novel multi-agent policy optimization methods that systematically exploit the homogeneous nature of AV fleets and the short-memory mixing properties of large-scale ride-sharing systems (formalized in Section \ref{sec:preliminary}).
+Crucially, these structural priors allow us to circumvent the notoriously difficult task of estimating Q-values or V-values in non-stationary multi-agent environments.
+First, we adapt Group Relative Policy Optimization (GRPO) \cite{GRPO} to the order dispatch task by replacing the V-value baseline in Proximal Policy Optimization (PPO) \cite{PPO} with the group-average reward-to-go.
+In this adaptation, we replace group rewards computed over multiple trajectories with multiple agent rewards derived from a single trajectory, leading to our method, Single-Trajectory GRPO (ST-GRPO).
+This modification significantly reduces computational resource requirements and minimizes bias by eliminating the estimation errors associated with neural network-based methods.
+Furthermore, inspired by the baseline replacement strategy, we introduce a more efficient method called One-Step Policy Optimization (OSPO), which can be trained using only one-step group rewards.
+By analyzing the one-step Bellman expansion under the established homogeneity and short-memory conditions, we prove that the advantage function reduces to the immediate, group-normalized reward (up to a negligible residual).
+Both methods are validated through case studies using real-world ride-hailing data and demonstrate promising performance with high efficiency.
+The main contributions of this paper are summarized as follows:

-\item Inspired by GRPO, we further propose a more efficient policy optimization method named OSPO, where we derive that, according to the agent homogeneity property in ride sharing task, the advantage function can be replaced by the group relative reward within only one step.
-To the best of our knowledge, it is the simplest and most efficient RL method for the ride-sharing task.
-Furthermore, we also specify the conditions under which OSPO can be applied in identical MARL scenarios.

-\item We validate the proposed methods using a real-world ride-hailing dataset from Manhattan.
-Experimental results show that both GRPO and OSPO consistently outperform existing ride-sharing approaches as well as conventional Policy Gradient (PG) methods across most scenarios, primarily by optimizing pickup times and increasing the number of served orders.
-Notably, both methods maintain high efficiency even when implemented with a simple Multilayer Perceptron (MLP) network, with OSPO achieving the lowest GPU utilization among all methods.
-Furthermore, OSPO surpasses GRPO in performance, which can be attributed to its elimination of the bias introduced by the bounded simulation time present in GRPO. \end{itemize}